igmk/actris_mwr_pro/README.md

     4.1 Level 1 - processing and data filter
     4.2 Level 2 - processing and data filter

- X. References
+ 5. References and Links

 ####################### DESCRIPTION OF THE PROCESSING #####################

-# 0. General stucture #
+## 0. General stucture #

-All code for this program is contained in direcotry scripts, and its subdirectories.
-It is assuemd that the "folders" containing the functions are located in the same directory where you execute the program.
+All code for this program is structured in directory scripts and their subdirectories.
+To guarantee a successful performance of the code,  the main script "MWR_PRO" which is calling all the functions from the folders and subfolders has to be located in the same directory as the folders.
-For Level 1 the "site_config.py" the Site Specific Information have to be set that the output contains all relefant golbal atrigutes (Level1 > site_config.py >get_site_specs).
+For a successful Level 1 radiometer product, the site-specific global attributes for the NetCDF output have to be set in the "site_config.py" (go to: Level1 > site_config.py > get_site_specs).
-The data "input path" has to be set in the XYZ in "Level1".
+The data "input path"  and the "output path" of the data products are set in XYZ in "Level1".
-The output format of the Level 1 processing can be selected - for a description see Section 3.1.
+To specify which output formats are possible and what variables are contained, see Section 3.1.

-# 1. How to call the program #
+## 1. How to call the program #

 Call the scripts with:
 - Run Level 1 processing - MWR_PRO()